HSBNE/hsbne.github.com/admin/dispute.md

 - Defeating or bypassing any kind of interlocks on tools, whether factory or HSBNE installed, for the purpose of using the tool rather than as part of a repair process.
 - Accessing or attempting to access the site without exec approval during a ban.
 - Continuing to engage in activities onsite or online other than collecting stored items during a ban.
+- Damaging HSBNE machines, tools, infrastructure to the extent where they require total replacement.
+- Attempting to cover up, hide or obfuscate an incident.
+- Circumventing any required induction.
+- Creating/Modifying HSBNE policy specifically to attack or retaliate to a member.
+Any kind of involvement of the HSBNE rules/policy (via modification etc) into a dispute between members.